louis-dotfiles/neovim/User_manual.md

 ### Telescope

 It will considerably improve your workflow.
 Allowing you to easily search, find, and preview just about anything.
+What I mostly use it for:
+- `grep`ing.
+Aka project-wide word search.
+- Finding files.
+- Finding buffers.
+- Finding `help` pages (incredibly handy).

 ### Harpoon